While races and games didn’t stop because of the pandemic, the live audience did. And it started at the Italian Open of tennis.

 Thanks to the renewal of Mancini’s contract, the Italian coach, the fans will be able to enjoy a young team.
 And, hopefully, a winning one.
 In fact, Portugal won the 2016 edition, while 2020 had to be postponed due to Covid concerns.
 On June, 11th Italy will face Turkey in the first of three matches.
 Then, it’s the turn of Switzerland and Wales.

-While fans wait for the kickoff, sport events in Italy are ready to restart.
+While fans wait for the kickoff, sports events in Italy are ready to restart.
 During the past year, many races and games had empty bleachers.
 Like the Formula 1 Imola Grand Prix and the basketball playoffs.
 Hopefully, supporters of Ferrari will be able to see the Monza race live, set to take place on September, 12th, 2021.

 The industry of sports isn’t just about entertainment.
 Indeed, it’s also about boosting the economy.
 And these latest Covid rules might be a way to restart, after the empty stadiums and the crisis of the whole sector.